 Find Funding, Free Help & Resources - Everything Is Free.

-The Charity AI Ethics & Governance Framework was created with some help from ChatGPT and was also informed by the work of others, including:
+The Charity AI Ethics & Governance Framework was informed by the work of others, including:

 This charity AI Governance and Ethics Framework is for general interest only and does not constitute professional legal or financial advice.
 I'm neither a lawyer, nor an accountant, so not able to provide this, and I cannot write guidance that covers every charity or eventuality.
 I have included links to relevant regulatory guidance, which you must check to ensure that whatever you create reflects correctly your charity’s needs and your obligations.
 In using this resource, you accept that I have no responsibility whatsoever from any harm, loss or other detriment that may arise from your use of my work.
 If you need professional advice, you must seek this from someone else.
 To do so, register, then login and use the Help Finder directory to find pro bono support.
 Everything is free.